Building a Spring Boot CRUD App With Postgres from Scratch: The Complete Guide

 Want to learn how to build a real-world Java backend using Spring Boot and PostgreSQL?

-This blog series walks you through each step.
-From setting up the project and database connection, to building CRUD endpoints and REST APIs, with more posts coming soon including: validation, testing, security, documentation, and deployment.
+This blog series guides you through every stage.
+From setting up the project and database connection to building an application with CRUD endpoints, REST APIs, validation, testing, security, and documentation, all the way through to deployment.

 What are Spring & Spring Boot?